TarmoKople/mysql-ec2-metadata/README.md

 +--------------------------------+-----------------------------------------------+
 17 rows in set (0.00 sec)
 ```
-EC2 metadata is only downloaded once when the EC2_META table is first read, usually this information is not changing while the instance is running.
+EC2 metadata is only downloaded once when the EC2_META table is first read, usually this information does not change while the instance is running.
 To reload the data please use ```uninstall plugin``` and ```install plugin``` command or restart MySQL.

 ## Why ?
 Use cases
 mysql-ec2-metadata plugin makes MySQL AWS EC2 aware.
 This helps to build smarter automation or tools needed for your MySQL database infrastructure.
-Information exposed in the EC2_META table can be used in many different ways.
+The information exposed in the EC2_META table can be used in many different ways.

 #### Integrating MySQL Orchestrator and mysql-ec2-metadata plugin:

-This can be done in to simple steps:
+This can be done in two simple steps:
 * install mysql-ec2-metadata
 * edit MySQL Orchestrator config, add:
 ```"DetectDataCenterQuery": "select VALUE from information_schema.ec2_meta where metaopt='placement/availability-zone';",```